romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-Which of the following are types of CodeQL packs?
+Q: Which of the following are types of CodeQL packs?
 <details><summary>Show the answer</summary><p>

 - **Query packs**